ryppl/boost-history/statistics/scalar_dist/libs/scalar_dist/doc/readme.txt

     - wrappers that decouple the function, such as pdf, from the distribution to which it is applied.
-    - algorithms that iterate over inputs
+    - a distribution function iterator
     - mappings of distribution functionals (pdf->1/pdf)

 [ Useful links ]